nysta12/tdde35_labbar/README.md

 **Read this file till the end!
 Assignments that are handed in incorrectly will be automatically rejected.**

-Assignment instructions could be found on the web-page of your course code (e.g. [TDDE35](https://www.ida.liu.se/~TDDE35/labs/)).
+Assignment instructions can be found on the web-page of your course code (e.g. [TDDE35](https://www.ida.liu.se/~TDDE35/labs/)).
 Additional submission and report requirements are located in the respected folders (e.g. [networks/lab1-wireshark](https://gitlab.liu.se/nikko22/networks/-/tree/master/lab1-wireshark), [networks/lab2-proxy](https://gitlab.liu.se/nikko22/networks/-/tree/master/lab2-proxy), etc.).